LD4/arts/readme.md

 In February 2023, we joined the [LD4](https://ld4.io/) community as an affinity group, updating our name and expanding our scope to linked data more broadly.

 # Calls
 We hold monthly open calls to learn about and discuss projects, resources, and tools within our scope.
-Join our [Google Group](https://groups.google.com/g/ld4-art-design) to be notified when calls are announced.
+Join our [Google Group](https://groups.google.com/g/ld4-arts) to be notified when calls are announced.
 - [Running notes document](https://tinyurl.com/ld4-art-design-notes)
 - [Suggest a future call topic](https://tinyurl.com/ld4-art-design-suggest)

 # Communication Channels

 ## Google Group
-Members of our [Google Group](https://groups.google.com/g/ld4-art-design) can share relevant announcements, resources, questions, and job postings by sending emails to `ld4-art-design@googlegroups.com`.
+Members of our [Google Group](https://groups.google.com/g/ld4-arts) can share relevant announcements, resources, questions, and job postings by sending emails to `ld4-arts@googlegroups.com`.

-If you are not yet a member, you can request membership [through your web browser](https://groups.google.com/g/ld4-art-design) or send a blank email to `ld4-art-design+subscribe@googlegroups.com`.
+If you are not yet a member, you can request membership [through your web browser](https://groups.google.com/g/ld4s) or send a blank email to `ld4-arts+subscribe@googlegroups.com`.

 ## Slack
-We have a [dedicated channel](https://ld4.slack.com/archives/C04RNHPPVRC) (`#art-design`) in the LD4 Slack workspace ([ld4.slack.com](https://ld4.slack.com)) for more ephemeral discussion.
+We have a [dedicated channel](https://ld4.slack.com/archives/C04RNHPPVRC) (`#arts`) in the LD4 Slack workspace ([ld4.slack.com](https://ld4.slack.com)) for more ephemeral discussion.

 See the [LD4 site](https://sites.google.com/stanford.edu/ld4-community-site/home#h.wf19whcy0h6:~:text=Community%20email%20list.-,Join%20our%20Slack%20channel,-Subscribe%20to%20our) for the link to join the Slack workspace.
-Once you have joined, search for `#art-design` and click the `Join Channel` button.
+Once you have joined, search for `#arts` and click the `Join Channel` button.

 # Links